openvinotoolkit/open_model_zoo/demos/README.md

 To debug or run the demos on Windows in Microsoft Visual Studio, make sure you have properly configured **Debugging** environment settings for the **Debug** and **Release** configurations.
-Set correct paths to the OpenCV libraries, and debug and release versions of the Inference Engine libraries.
+Set correct paths to the OpenCV libraries, and debug and release versions of the OpenVINO™ libraries.
 For example, for the **Debug** configuration, go to the project's **Configuration Properties** to the **Debugging** category and set the `PATH` variable in the **Environment** field to the following: